Private Preview

 Specification Raptor

-Working width 42' — available now.
-37' coming soon.
+Working width 42'and 37' — available now.
+Additional models coming soon.

 Rotor speed range 425 – 750 RPM, in-cab CVT control